ruthuraraj-ml/.github/profile/README.md

 This portfolio includes classical ML, DNNs, GANs, Agentic AI, multimodal AI, and domain-specific
 engineering applications — each packaged with reports, notebooks, reproducible code, and documentation.

-⭐ If you find this project useful for teaching Agentic AI systems, consider starring the repository.
+⭐ If you find thses projects useful for Learning and teaching AI systems, consider starring the repository.

 ---